toddnni/reproducible-build-examples/README.md

 Docker / Container examples [containers/](containers/)

+- buildah builds store version number in the labels, not reproducible if buildah version is not fixed.
+Future buildah version will have `--identity-labels=false`
 - Potential next investigation is to make reproducible build that uses fixed operating system packages

 No compiling examples yet.